Hereditary peer: Special remainder

 It is possible for a patent to allow for succession by someone other than an heir-male or heir of the body, under a so-called special remainder.
-Several instances may be cited: the Barony of Nelson (to an elder brother and his heirs-male), the Earldom of Roberts (to a daughter and her heirs-male), the Barony of Amherst (to a nephew and his heirs-male) and the Dukedom of Dover (to a younger son and his heirs-male while the eldest son is still alive).
-In many cases, at the time of the grant the proposed peer in question had no sons, nor any prospect of producing any, and the special remainder was made to allow remembrance of his personal honour to continue after his death and to preclude an otherwise certain rapid extinction of the peerage.
-However, in all cases the course of descent specified in the patent must be known in common law.
-For instance, the Crown may not make a "shifting limitation" in the letters patent; in other words, the patent may not vest the peerage in an individual and then, before that person's death, shift the title to another person.
-The doctrine was established in the Buckhurst Peerage Case (1876) 2 App Cas 1, in which the House of Lords deemed invalid the clause intended to keep the Barony of Buckhurst separate from the Earldom of De La Warr (the invalidation of clause may not affect the validity of the letters patent itself).
+Several instances may be cited: the Barony of Nelson to an elder brother and his heirs-male, the Earldom of Roberts to a daughter and her heirs-male, the Barony of Amherst to a nephew and his heirs-male, and the Dukedom of Dover to a younger son and his heirs-male while the eldest son is still alive.
+In many cases, at the time of the grant, the proposed peer in question had no sons, nor any prospect of producing any.
+The special remainder was made to allow remembrance of his personal honour to continue after his death, and to preclude an otherwise certain rapid extinction of the peerage.

+In all cases the course of descent specified in the patent must be known in common law.
+For instance, the Crown may not make a "shifting limitation" in the letters patent.
+In other words, the patent may not vest the peerage in an individual and then, before that person's death, shift the title to another person.
+The doctrine was established in the Buckhurst Peerage Case (1876) 2 App Cas 1, in which the House of Lords deemed invalid the clause intended to keep the Barony of Buckhurst separate from the Earldom of De La Warr.
+The invalidation of clause may not affect the validity of the letters patent itself.
 The patent stipulated that if the holder of the barony should ever inherit the earldom, then he would be deprived of the barony, which would instead pass to the next successor as if the deprived holder had died without issue.